Skip to main content

 Installation

-uv pip install langchain-groq # Or your preferred LLM provider
+uv add langchain-groq # Or your preferred LLM provider

 Basic Usage